ThePanduuh/SculptSaver/README.md

 # SculptSaver
-An artisan keycap sculpt box to protect your clay sculpts from cats, children, etc.
+An artisan keycap sculpt box to protect your clay sculpts from pets, kids, etc.

+Currently supports Z-butt because that's what I designed it around.
+Z-butt - Use \_Z files.